akshadmahajan7/Phishing-Detection-System/README.md

 ---

 ## 📝 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.<br>
 You can find the full license text here: [LICENSE](LICENSE)